GregoryOrciuch/k3s-rancher-poc/README.md

 NAME   STATUS   ROLES                       AGE     VERSION        INTERNAL-IP     EXTERNAL-IP   OS-IMAGE                           KERNEL-VERSION           CONTAINER-RUNTIME vm1    Ready    control-plane,etcd,master   3h39m   v1.21.1+k3s1   192.168.33.11   <none>        Fedora Linux 35 (Server Edition)   5.16.9-200.fc35.x86_64   containerd://1.4.4-k3s2
 ```
-We good now, if you fire like `kubectl get pods -A` you will see they are not up, because network not there yet.
+We good now, if you fire the `kubectl get pods -A` you will see they are not up, because network not there yet.

 #### Give network using Calico